 Bali still wanted to be known by me.
 So I went back.
 Seven years later.
-And yes, there were more tourists, and more traffic, and it was no longer the sleepy little place I had discovered years before, but you know what?
+Yes, there were more tourists, more traffic, and it was no longer the sleepy little place I had discovered years before, but you know what?
 I was still in love.
 Because Bali will always be different.
 Different than any other place.
 But you know what else?
 The second time around I didn’t do all the typical tourist things.
 I didn’t visit temples, or go to fire dances, or go to the monkey forest.
 I allowed myself to just be, and here is what I found:

 11 Things To Do In Bali That You Won’t Find On TripAdvisor (Or The Lonely Planet)

 1. Take a Sunrise Offering Walk- Early in the morning take a walk with no destination in mind.
 Look at the beautiful offerings that are put out.
 Look at the flowers adorning the statues.
 Say hello to the shopkeepers sweeping the sidewalk.
 (The Balinese love their sweeping).
-Walk Through The rice fields.
+Walk through The rice fields.
 Watch the chickens.
 This is the real Bali.
 Plus, it will be the one time you can take a walk without being asked if you would like a taxi!